Marc S. Buslik

 He has authored or contributed to more than a dozen publications on topics related to policing and criminal justice and has given numerous presentations at academic symposiums and at conferences and seminars sponsored by professional associations and governmental agencies at the local, state, and national level.

-In addition to teaching in the Master of Public Administration program at Illinois Tech, Buslik has taught in the Department of Criminology, Law, and Justice at the University of Illinois at Chicago and the Division of Mathematics and Technology at Oakton Community College.
+In addition to teaching in the Master of Public Policy and Administration program at Illinois Tech, Buslik has taught in the Department of Criminology, Law, and Justice at the University of Illinois at Chicago and the Division of Mathematics and Technology at Oakton Community College.

 Ph.D. candidate, Criminology, Law and Justice, University of Illinois at Chicago